 You can also get a lawyer for this purpose as the process might get a bit more complicated.
 A KPPA must be located in provincial capital cities, in an office building.

 KPPA license is valid for 3 years and extendable without limitations with the validity period specified in the appointment letter.
-This license could only be extended for a maximum of two years before Regulation 13/2017 took effect.
+You can only extend this license for a maximum of two years before Regulation 13/2017 took effect.

 A KPPA serves to:

 A KPPA is not allowed to:

 Three types of KP3A are: selling agent, manufacturing agent and buying agent.
 Selling agent is to perform liaising and promotional activities; manufacturing agent is to perform market survey; and buying agent is to supervise and liaise.

-If you set up a KP3A in Indonesia, trading activities or sales activities are not permitted.
+If you set up a KP3A in Indonesia, it does not permit trading activities or sales activities.

 Both KPPA and KP3A do not give you the benefits to do business for revenue purposes in Indonesia.
-However, you are allowed to open a branch office in any part of Indonesia, which a KPPA is not able to do.
+However, you can open a branch office in any part of Indonesia, which a KPPA is not able to do.